AviatrixSystems/avxlabs-docs/docs/flightschool/_sources/docs/lab1.md

 ### Expected Results

-Accounts in AWS and Azure have already been onboarded and you should see the these accounts in the list.
+Accounts in AWS and Azure have already been onboarded and you should see these accounts in the list.
 The accounts should also have an audit status **_pass_**, meaning the permissions in the accounts are correctly configured.

 ## Lab 1.3 - Connectivity Check